rpomponio/neuroHarmonize/README.rst

 Specifically, the user is able to perform the following procedures using this
 package:

 1. Train a harmonization model on a subset of data, then apply the model to the whole set (e.g. longitudinal analysis may require harmonization, but one should train on baseline images and avoid training on the entire set of images)
 2. Specify covariates with nonlinear effects.
-For example, age tends to exhibit a nonlinear relationship with brain volumes, particularly in developmental and aging studies.
+For example, age tends to exhibit a nonlinear relationship with brain volumes, particularly in developmental and aging cohorts.
 Nonlinear effects are implemented using generalized additive models (GAMs).
 3. Apply a harmonization model to NIFTI images.
 In cases where loading the entire set of images would exceed memory capacity, it is still possible to harmonize the images by sequentially loading and adjusting images one-by-one.
 This functionality is available in this package.

 Installation
 ------------